From understanding expenses to starting a limited company, our downloadable business guides can help you.

 If you’re anything like me, being organised is the only way you’ll ever get things done.
 Structure your precious time well and you’ll find your productivity levels soar.
 Set realistic goals and stick to them.
 A good example would be look at what do you want to achieve over a 30/60/90 day period or construct a week by week checklist of what you want to achieve.
 There are many Apps that can help organise your time – have a browse and see what fits your lifestyle.

 There are many resources to help support you whilst you consider or plan to start your own business – these range from funding and grants to crowdfunding, or if you’ve got a few flush friends peer-to-peer lending.
 Networking is your best friend so don’t shy away from local events – your cities Chamber of Commerce is a good place to start.
-If you feel ready to write a business plan, then check out our email course.
+If you feel ready, check out our guide ‘How to Write a Business Plan‘.

 Those who don't learn from history are condemned to repeat it.
 If you don’t have an understanding of why businesses fail, your startup is doomed.